How to get to Bologna: options by flight, train, bus, or car

 Feeling a sudden craving for tortellini and can’t wait anymore?

-No problem at all, let me show you the best ways to reach Bologna by flight, bus, car or train and how to move safely once here.
+No problem at all, let me show you the best ways to get to Bologna by flight, bus, car or train and how to move safely once here.

 That’s ok, you can arrive in Bologna by train from Florence, Venice, Milan or Rome in no more than a couple of hours.